 – DLInformationTransfer

-The DLInformationTransfer message is used for the downlink transfer of NAS dedicated information and timing information for the 5G internal system clock .
+The DLInformationTransfer message is used for the downlink transfer of NAS dedicated information,timing information for the 5G internal system clock, or IAB-DU specific F1-C related information.

 Signalling radio bearer: SRB2 or SRB1 (only if SRB2 not established yet.
-If SRB2 is suspended, the network does not send this message until SRB2 is resumed.)
+If SRB2 is suspended, the network does not send this message until SRB2 is resumed.
+If only dedicatedInfoF1c is included, SRB2 is used).

 RLC-SAP: AM